 As noted elsewhere in this blog, once the graphic novel is published, completed chapters will be removed from this blog, except for Ch.
 Pre-A & the first page/ few pages of each of the other nine chapters.
-Comments remain welcome even post-formal publication!
 Once all ten chapters are complete, new chapters for a projected sequel will be posted to the blog as they are developed, until they too get published.

 Any artist (especially one on the Autism Spectrum) who thinks s/he can improve upon the artwork in this blog is invited to contact the author (email@example.com) ASAP about submitting samples, potential compensation, etc.

-As most chapters’ length kept creeping up as they were written and revised — the average growing to 23+ pages from 12 — the author reduced the number of projected chapters from 15 to 10.
-So along with front matter, the final work projects to be at a typical length for a print graphic novel: 224-256 pages (plus notes, questions — in or separate from graphic pages).
+As most chapters’ length kept creeping up as they were written and revised — the average growing to 24+ pages from 12 — the author reduced the number of projected chapters from 15 to 10.
+So along with front matter, the final work projects to be at a typical length for a print graphic novel: about 256 pages (plus notes, questions).

 Thanks for all the feedback I’ve received!
-Art upgrades; moving Chapter H (ex-J) material up to create a new Chapter A; paring down dialog, are among the many suggestions made so far that have been implemented.
-I encourage you to keep them coming!
-It’s so easy for me — when I get excited by an idea — to lose perspective as to how it might “land” on others.
-So I’ve learned I need feedback (from wordy Aspie’s like me, along with those who get overwhelmed by too many words; also from Neurotypicals trying to learn more about Autism).
+Art upgrades; moving Chapter H (ex-J) material up to create a new Chapter A; paring down dialog — are among many suggestions made so far that have been implemented to some extent.
+I encourage you to keep them coming, even post-publication!
+It’s so easy for me as an author — when I get excited by an idea — to lose perspective as to how it might “land” on others.
+So I’ve learned I need feedback (from wordy Aspie’s like me, as well as from those who get overwhelmed by too many words; also from Neurotypicals trying to learn more about Autism).
 Having learned not to take criticism personally, I WELCOME ALL FEEDBACK — especially as to my IMPACT on others!
 I’m also learning to become a witness and not a judge of my own behavior and the behavior/ words of others (a Jungian concept that I’d heard for years before I “got” it).
 It reduces my feelings of anxiety, anger and shame, allowing me to learn from what I’ve done and move on –“let go” of what’s best not to keep holding onto, such as negative judgments — vs. getting “stuck.”

-If I don’t implement your suggestion, don’t think you were ignored; nor did I reject you as a person!
-Goes back to when I was a textbook acquisitions editor: I observed that when I got my successful academic authors “peer reviews,” these great authors were good at separating wheat from chaff.
+If I don’t implement one or any of your suggestions, don’t think you were ignored; nor did I reject you as a person!
+When I was a textbook acquisitions editor, I observed that when my most successful academic authors were given “peer reviews,” they were good at separating wheat from chaff.
 They knew what fit — or even improved upon — their vision, while passing on other well-intended reviewer suggestions that didn’t.
 As 12-step programs suggest, “Take what you like and leave the rest!”
-My less successful authors often (a) ignored reviewer suggestions, (b) were unable to implement them, or (c) tried to appease reviewers by doing everything they suggested, leading to an unwieldy mess.
+I also observed that less successful authors often (a) ignored reviewer suggestions, (b) were unable to implement them, or (c) tried to appease reviewers by doing everything they suggested, leading to an unwieldy mess.

 My intention is to do what my successful authors did: take to heart what fits — and leave the rest!
 I hope I’m able to do what the target audience needs.
-I’m not writing this graphic novel or asking others, “What’s the impact of my behavior or words on YOU?” for fame or money (though asking that question has been such a gift for me in my marriage and elsewhere in my life, but for the greatest benefit of my newly discovered/ adopted “tribe” — fellow “Aspie’s!”
+I’m not writing this graphic novel, or asking others, “What’s the impact of my behavior or words on YOU?” for fame or money — though asking that question has been such a gift for me in my marriage and elsewhere in my life — but I do so for the greatest benefit of my newly discovered/ adopted “tribe,” fellow “Aspies!”